DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 10. What to look for to make sure this file meets FAIR principles (ww)

+Ensuring that shapefile data adheres to the FAIR principles (Findable, Accessible, Interoperable, and Reusable) is essential for maximizing its value and impact within the GIS (Geographic Information Systems) community.
+Here's a session dedicated to outlining key considerations for evaluating shapefile data to ensure compliance with FAIR principles:
+10.1 Findable:
+Descriptive Metadata: Assess whether the shapefile data is accompanied by comprehensive metadata that provides detailed descriptions of its content, purpose, spatial extent, attributes, and provenance.
+Persistent Identifiers: Verify the presence of persistent identifiers, such as DOIs (Digital Object Identifiers) or URLs, that uniquely identify the shapefile dataset and facilitate its discovery and citation in data repositories.
+10.2 Accessible:
+Open Access Policies: Ensure that shapefile data is made openly accessible to users without unnecessary restrictions or barriers, adhering to open access policies and licensing agreements.
+Data Repositories: Check if the shapefile dataset is deposited in trusted data repositories or archives that provide reliable access mechanisms, such as download links, APIs (Application Programming Interfaces), or web services.
+10.3 Interoperable:
+Standardized Formats: Evaluate whether the shapefile data is stored in standardized formats that are widely supported and interoperable with various GIS software and systems, such as ESRI Shapefile or GeoPackage.
+Coordinate Reference Systems (CRS): Verify that the shapefile data is georeferenced using standard coordinate reference systems and projections, enabling seamless integration with other spatial datasets.
+10.4 Reusable:
+Licensing Information: Review the licensing terms associated with the shapefile data to determine the permissions and conditions for its reuse, redistribution, and modification by users.
+Data Quality Assurance: Assess the quality and reliability of the shapefile data by examining metadata completeness, spatial accuracy, attribute consistency, and adherence to relevant standards.
+10.5 Additional Considerations:
+Versioning and Provenance: Look for versioning information and provenance records that document the history of changes, updates, and transformations applied to the shapefile dataset over time.
+Data Documentation: Ensure that the shapefile data is accompanied by comprehensive documentation, including data dictionaries, field descriptions, processing methodologies, and data transformation records.
+10.6 Tools and Resources:
+FAIR Assessment Tools: Explore FAIR assessment tools and frameworks, such as FAIRshake or FAIR Metrics, that provide structured methodologies for evaluating the compliance of shapefile data with FAIR principles.
+Community Guidelines: Refer to community guidelines, best practices, and case studies developed by the GIS community to promote FAIR data sharing and stewardship in the context of spatial data.

 11. Ways in which fields may use this format (ww)

 12. Unresolved Issues/Further Questions \[for example: tracking